dvanoni/notero/README.md

 > [!NOTE]
 >
-> Prior to version 1.0.0, Notero required you to create your own Notion internal
+> Before version 1.0.0, Notero required you to create your own Notion internal
 > integration and manually set the integration secret in the Notero preferences.
 > This is no longer necessary as Notero now uses a public integration with an
 > authentication flow provided by Notion.